Kwame Anthony Appiah

 - Edward O. Wilson

-Named one of Foreign Policy’s Top 100 public intellectuals, Kwame Anthony Appiah Appiah is the Laurence S. Rockefeller University Professor of Philosophy at Princeton University.
+Named one of Foreign Policy’s Top 100 public intellectuals, Kwame Anthony Appiah teaches at New York University.
+He has previously taught at Princeton, Harvard, Yale, Cornell, Duke, and the University of Ghana.
 He is also the President of the PEN American Center, the world’s oldest human rights organization.
 In 2012, he was awarded the National Humanities Medal by The White House.

 Kwame Anthony Appiah was born in London to a Ghanaian father and a white mother.
 He was raised in Ghana, and educated in England, at Cambridge University, where he received a Ph.D. in philosophy.
 As a scholar of African and African-American studies, he established himself as an intellectual with a broad reach.
 His book In My Father's House and his collaborations with Henry Louis Gates, Jr.—including The Dictionary of Global Culture and Africana—are major works of African struggles for self-determination.
 In 2009, he was featured in Astra Taylor’s documentary Examined Life, alongside Martha Nussbaum, Slavoj Zizek, and other leading contemporary philosophers.

 The Honor Code: Making Moral Revolutions

 Philosophers spend lots of time thinking about what is right and wrong, and some time thinking about how to get people to see what is right and wrong—but almost no time thinking about how to get them to do what they know is right and to stop doing what is wrong.
 Anthony Appiah has spent the last decade thinking about what it takes to turn moral understanding into moral behavior.
 In this talk, he explores one of the keys to real moral revolution: mobilizing the social power of honor and shame to change the world for the better.